-Jackie J. Stone is an award winning director/writer and a graduate of New York University's Tisch School of the Arts.
+Jackie J. Stone is an award winning director/writer and a graduate of New York University's Tisch School of the Arts and is a fellow for the highly selective Fox Directing Lab 2018-2019 and Ryan Murphy’s Half Initiative Directing Program 2018.
 Stone has a penchant for delivering poetic and visually stunning work.
-Jackie films have screened at numerous film festivals including the American Black Film Festival, Chicago International Film Festival, LA Film Festival Project Involve Showcase, Bermuda International Film Festival, Tallahassee International Film Festival, Harlem International Film Festival, Pan African Film Festival, and HBO Networks among others.
+Jackie's films have screened at numerous film festivals including the American Black Film Festival, Chicago International Film Festival, LA Film Festival Project Involve Showcase, Bermuda International Film Festival, Tallahassee International Film Festival, Harlem International Film Festival, Festival of Tolerance, Pan African Film Festival, and HBO Network among others.